 Other important variables include family size and the number of children enrolled in post-secondary education.
 The student's income and assets are also evaluated

-The FAFSA and PROFILE should be completed by the parent with whom the student resides (custodial parent).
-If the custodial parent is remarried, step-parent income and asset data must be included on the FAFSA and PROFILE.
+The FAFSA and CSS Profile should be completed by the parent with whom the student resides (custodial parent).
+If the custodial parent is remarried, step-parent income and asset data must be included on the FAFSA and CSS Profile.
+More information.

 Current Gettysburg students must reapply for need-based financial aid each year by April 1.
 If family and financial circumstances remain consistent, students can expect to receive a similar need-based financial aid award.